|

 The Christian Democrats, led by Helmut Kohl, win the West German general election on 6th March.

-On Wednesday, 23rd March the US President, Ronald Regan, unveils plans for the $2,000bn Strategic Defense Initiative (later known as "Star Wars" after the George Lucas film), which aimed to avert nuclear war using space technology.
+On Wednesday, 23rd March the US President, Ronald Reagan, unveils plans for the $2,000bn Strategic Defense Initiative (later known as "Star Wars" after the George Lucas film), which aimed to avert nuclear war using space technology.

 Former Soviet spy Donald MacLean dies in Moscow on 8th March.
 Another Soviet spy, the art historian Anthony Blunt, dies on 26th March.